How to Get Out of Debt in 4 Easy Steps

 Charles wasn’t sure how to get financial help, but then he discovered GoFundMe.
 His family and friends rallied around him, donating over $20,000 to help him offset foreclosure costs and get back on his feet.

 The members of San Diego based rock band SECRETS encountered a major setback in their musical career a few years ago.
 While wrapping up a tour, their trailer containing every piece of their musical equipment was stolen, preventing them from recording their fourth studio album.

 “Without you, this band would not be here today.”

 To keep their music dreams alive, the band members borrowed money and used their own credit cards—leaving them struggling financially years later.
 To get back on their feet, the band started a GoFundMe and raised over $5,000.

 Feel empowered to tell your story and eliminate your debt

 Thousands of people start fundraisers on GoFundMe every single day so they can conquer their debt and the stress that goes along with it.
-You can find emergency financial assistance too.
+You can find emergency financial assistance, too.
 If you’re one of the thousands of people who search “how do I get out of debt,” take the next step in your journey.
-Learn how to get rid of debt and sign up for a fundraiser today.
+Learn how to get rid of debt and sign up to start fundraising today.